Learning from Human Directional Corrections: User Study

-In the 6-DoF quadrotor game, we use keyboards as the interface for a human player to provide directional corrections.
-Specifically, we use the (`\emph{up}', `\emph{down}', `\emph{w}', `\emph{s}', `\emph{a}', `\emph{d}') keys and associate them with specific directional correction signals, as listed in Table \ref{table_keycustomize_uav}.
-During the game (i.e., algorithm progress), a human player is allowed to press one or multiple combinations of the keys in Table \ref{table_keycustomize_uav}.
-The interface is listening to the keystrokes from the human player, and once detected, the keystrokes are translated into the directional corrections according to Table \ref{table_keycustomize_uav}.
-Together with the pressed keys, the time step at which a key is hit is also recorded, as the correction time $t_k$.
-For example, suppose that while the computer screen is graphically playing the quadrotor executing the trajectory $\boldsymbol{\xi}_{\boldsymbol{{\theta}}_k}$ (at iteration $k$), the human player presses \emph{`s'} key at the time step $5$; then, according to Table \ref{table_keycustomize_uav}, the translated human correction will be $\boldsymbol{a}_{t_k}=[0, -1, 0, 1]^\prime$ with the correction time $t_k=5$.
+The keyboard interface for applying directional corrections is in Table~\ref{table_keycustomize_uav}.
+Specifically, we customize the (`\emph{up}', `\emph{down}', `\emph{w}', `\emph{s}', `\emph{a}', `\emph{d}') keys and map them to specific directional correction signals.
+During a learning iteration, a human participant is allowed to press one or multiple keys in Table \ref{table_keycustomize_uav}.
+The interface listens to the keystrokes and translates the keystrokes into the directional corrections based on Table \ref{table_keycustomize_uav}.
+The time step at which a key is hit is the correction time $t_k$.
+For example, if a human participant presses \emph{`s'} key at time step $5$; then, the directional correction will be $\boldsymbol{a}_{t_k}=[0, -1, 0, 1]\tran$ with $t_k=5$.
+Based on (\ref{equ_aug_correction_vec}) and (\ref{equ_assumption_modify.abar}), we obtain $\boldsymbol{\bar{a}}_{k}$ from $\boldsymbol{a}_{t_k}$.